 TA/ULA Availability: The TAs and ULAs will hold help sessions on a weekly basis as well as reviews of problem set solutions and exam reviews.
 An updated schedule will be posted on Canvas.
-Please refrain from emailing your TA/ULAs.
-If you have questions for them, please talk to them in recitation, during class, or during their help sessions.
+You may attend ANY help sessions, not just the ones held by "your" TA/ULAs from recitation; you may speak with any TA or ULA about course material.

-Instructor Availability: I am available for help with assignments, to answer your questions, or to just chat in the EconAid Center (Gardner 009) on Monday at 1:40-2:40PM and in our classroom (Peabody 2080) Thursday, directly after lecture ends from 4:50-6PM, or by appointment.
+Instructor Availability: I am available for help with assignments, to answer your questions, or to just chat in the EconAid Center (Gardner 009)

+- on Monday at 1:00-2:00PM

+- $\bullet\,$ on Wednesday at 11:30-12:30

+- on Thursday from 5-6PM